-I added long straps which act as a gusset for the bag.
+I added long straps to the knit bag, which act as a gusset for the bag.
 Added a side pocket to house my giant smartphone.
 This time I don’t want to sew any zipper, instead I fold the bag down as a closure, so I needed another 2 smaller pieces of gusset for the fold down.

-I always love to line my bag and this time I made a center divider plus a pocket in the bag.
+I always love to line my knitting bag and this time I made a center divider plus a pocket in the bag.
 The divider inside the Entrelac Messenger Bag is great for holding books and flat items like documents.
-Though adding a lining to the messenger bag is optional but I would recommend to have it.
-Not only that a lined bag gives a professional look, but it also gives a better structure to the shape.
+Though adding a lining to the messenger bag is optional, I would recommend having it.
+Not only does a lined bag give a professional look, but it also gives a better structure to the shape.
 A soft and stretchy bag (especially a knitted bag) looks best when it is lined.
 You may add pockets to the lining for extra storage inside the bag to keep small items.

 Let’s make the Entrelac Messenger bag with the following free knitting pattern and tutorial, complete with lining-making instructions.